 The courses on your schedule were chosen for you based on required courses, progression in your selected major, preferences, and incoming course credit.
 Additionally, there are some programs with limited options for courses that students need to progress.
 Academic advisors are trying their best to create block schedules that will allow ample time to study and/or work.
 We cannot make changes for students who are wanting a different professor or time of day.
 If you have concerns about the amount of hours you are taking, accessibility needs, or online vs. on-campus, please express these to your academic advisor.
 They will make accommodations when possible.
 Consider asking questions during Advising & Scheduling 101 session at SOAR.

-- Freshmen can fill out the Schedule Adjustment Form found in their “View Your Course Schedule!” email.
-You will have to have a schedule before a change can be requested.
+- Freshmen can fill out the Schedule Adjustment form found in your “View Your Course Schedule!” email through the Friday before classes start.
+After that time, you will be able to make your own adjustments with your RAN.
+Remember, you must have a schedule before a change can be requested.

-- Transfer and Adult Learners can make changes to their schedule using their Registration Access Number (RAN).
+- Transfer and Adult Learners can make changes to their schedule using your Registration Access Number (RAN).
 You will receive your RAN once your schedule is created.